-As you know, FITREPS are the primary tool used by board Members to determine if officers meet the high standard of Best and Fully Qualified.
-Ambiguity in the report or non-alignment of RSCA with blocks 40 through 43 can send a confusing message to the board.
-Make sure there is alignment between Individual Trait Average/RSCA, your block 40 recommendations, any soft break out at the top of block 41, and the hard breakout in block 43.
-Anything needing explanation should go near the top of block 41 (see below).
+FITREPS are the primary tool used by board Members to determine if officers meet the high standard of Best and Fully Qualified.
+Ambiguity in the report or non-alignment of RSCA with blocks 40 through 43 sends a confusing message to the board.
+Ensure alignment between Individual Trait Average/RSCA, your block 40 recommendations, any soft break out at the top of block 41, and the hard breakout in block 43.
+Anything needing explanation should go near the top of block 41.

-- Block 29: This is a place to quantify leadership variables such as numbers of personnel led (civ/mil/contractor?
-Joint?
-Active Duty and Reserve Corps?) and type, budget, portfolios, etc. - Block 40: This is an essential place for the RS to give the board a clear recommendation on whether the officer is ready for key community opportunities like Milestone, OIC, XO, CO, IW Commander, and Major Command.
+- Block 29: Quantify leadership variables such as numbers of personnel led (civ/mil/contractor, Joint, Active Duty and Reserve Corps) and type, budget, portfolios, etc. - Block 40: Give the board a clear recommendation on whether the officer is ready for key community opportunities like Milestone, OIC, XO, CO, IW Commander, and Major Command.
 Ensure recommendations are reserved for the most qualified.
-Members focus on block 40 recommendations only give recommendations you legitimately support - we are counting on your judgment of an officer's FITNESS for these key opportunities. - Block 41: When earned and appropriate, a soft breakout is very helpful here.
-Also note anything pertinent about your RSCA ("managing my RSCA" or "First O-4 reports") or whether an officer is "stuck in traffic" or "no daylight" etc. Make these notes clear at the top portion of block 41.
-Where appropriate, close out the bottom of block 41 with a push for the same leadership recommendations in block 40.
-Again, if earned and if you can stand by them.
+Members focus on block 40 recommendations only give recommendations you legitimately support we are counting on your judgment of an officer's FITNESS for these key opportunities. - Block 41: When earned and appropriate, a soft breakout is very helpful.
+Note anything pertinent about your RSCA ("managing my RSCA" or "First O-4 report") or whether an officer is "stuck in traffic" or "no daylight" etc. Make these notes clear at the top portion of block 41.
+Where appropriate, close out the bottom of block 41 with a push for the same leadership recommendations in block 40 if earned. - o If an Officer is serving in a billet of a higher paygrade, call it out. - o Air gaps cast significant doubt on SSP.
+If used, explain clearly. - Use soft break outs to stratify top performers, but avoid confusing comparisons that are not meaningful (e.g. "Outstanding Officer Same ITA as my #9 MP")